LTUC/rewards-management-system/README.md

 Product Owner - Aishah - Responsible for product outcome

-Quality Assurance Engineer - Hadi - Responible for ensuring that any feature that makes it into the product meet's the accetpance criteria
+Quality Assurance Engineer -  Dario Thornhill - Responible for ensuring that any feature that makes it into the product meet's the accetpance criteria

 User Experience Engineer and User Interface Designer - Rania - Responsible for creating a clean modern user interface which supports a delightful user experience

-Frontend Engineer - Ahmad - Responsible for implementing the UI using best practices and clean reusable code
+Frontend Engineer - Hadi - Responsible for implementing the UI using best practices and clean reusable code

-Backend Developer - Emad - Responsible for implementing the data model and providing secure, tested api endpoints to support feature requests
+Backend Developer - Ahmad - Responsible for implementing the data model and providing secure, tested api endpoints to support feature requests

 ## Software Development Life Cycle